Rotating Magnetic Solutions for 2+1D Einstein Maxwell Chern-Simons: Discussion of results

 \subsection{Summary of results}

-In this work, based on the space-time duality~(\ref{duality1}) discussed in section~\ref{sec.dual} we have computed the classical solutions listed in equations~(\ref{solsB}-\ref{3sols}) for the gravitational fields, a scalar field and the gauge fields of Einstein Maxwell Chern-Simons theory described by action~(\ref{S}) with a non-trivial magnetic field and null electric field.
-We have analysed the space-time singularities of such classical configurations and the curvature values in section~\ref{sec.solutions}; the existence of horizons taking in consideration that no massless photons exist in this theory due to the topological mass for the photon in section~\ref{sec.horizons}, concluding that a geodesic divergence is present in the interior of the horizon, hence not observable by an external observer; and in section~\ref{sec.mass} were derived the mass, angular momentum and magnetic flux for such configurations.
+In this work, based on the space-time duality~(\ref{duality1}) discussed in a previous publication~\cite{duality} and resumed in the introduction we have computed the classical solutions listed in equations~(\ref{solsB}-\ref{3sols}) for the gravitational fields, a scalar field and the gauge fields of Einstein Maxwell Chern-Simons theory described by action~(\ref{S}) with a non-trivial magnetic field and null electric field.
+We have analyzed the space-time singularities of such classical configurations and the curvature values in section~\ref{sec.solutions}; the existence of horizons taking in consideration that no massless photons exist in this theory due to the topological mass for the photon in section~\ref{sec.horizons}, concluding that a geodesic divergence is present in the interior of the horizon, hence not observable by an external observer; and in section~\ref{sec.mass} were derived the mass, angular momentum and magnetic flux for such configurations.
 We summarize all these results in table~\ref{table.results} as a function of the parameter $p\in]-\infty,+\infty[/\{-1\}$.